 One potential factor is the environment in which you grew up.
 Research has shown that there can be a relationship between parental behavior and childhood anxiety – in both positive and negative ways.
 While a calm, nurturing environment can help children feel safe, thus boosting emotional health and mitigating the traits and behaviors of excessive worrying, the opposite is also true.
 Parents who are overly protective or controlling can project their own fears onto their children, increasing that natural trend towards worry.

 I have found that every anxious patient I’ve treated had some unresolved issue from childhood, even when she insisted that her childhood was rosy.
-That’s why I encourage women who wonder why they are anxious all the time to take a deeper look.
+That’s why when I’m asked how to stop anxiety I encourage women to take a deeper look.
 Even in a happy childhood, there may be pieces that need acknowledgement and healing before you can learn to leave your worry behind.

 Put Your Anxiety to Work for You